 - Furthermore, be aware that electronic mail sent to recipients at public educational institutions and public agencies may be subject to disclosure under governmental open records laws.

-- Promote the efficient use of University computing and networking resources consistent with the University's mission in education, research, health care and public service.
+- Promote the efficient use of University computing and networking resources consistent with the University's mission in education, research and public service.
 Show consideration for others and refrain from engaging in any use that would interfere with their work or disrupt the intended use of computing and networking resources.
 Refrain from wasteful and disruptive practices, such as sending "chain letters," "spamming" messages, unsolicited junk mail, "broadcast" messages about non-University business, or unwanted material, either locally or on the Internet at large.

 - Conserve University electronic mail system resources.
 Be responsible for the content and maintenance of your electronic mailbox on any University electronic mail system.
 Check your E-mail frequently.
 Delete unwanted messages immediately since they consume disk storage.
 Keep messages remaining in your electronic mailbox to a minimum.
 If possible, archive your messages or download them from your electronic mailbox to your personal computer's hard drive or to diskettes.
 Do not use electronic mail and other network resources for commercial purposes or personal financial gain, without permission from the University.